 But when grapes go sour, we associate them with jealousy and envy.
 We can call people “sour grapes” if they’re envious, which is associated with the sour taste of grapes that are no longer ripe.

 Furthermore, grapevines also symbolize gossip.
-And for religious people, they will often be used to represent God and the sacrifice of Jesus.
+And religious people will often be used to represent God and the sacrifice of Jesus.

 The Symbolism of Grapes